 Now is a good time for an interesting realization.
 Foresight that changes our strategy, plans, and actions has a judgment bias, by definition.
-We’re not talking here about cognitive bias, implicit errors in perception and judgment that we seek to minimize, but rather about values, models, goals, and strategy bias with respect to what is happening around us, and what we think should happen next.
+We’re not talking here about cognitive bias, implicit errors in perception and judgment that we seek to minimize, which we discuss in our section on emotional-cognitive biases in Chapter 4, but rather about values, models, goals, and strategy bias with respect to what we care about, and what we think should happen next.
 Some scholars call this normative foresight.

 In other words, strategic foresight always delivers a particular point of view or set of views, in competition with other views, and it tries to influence others using whatever ethical means are available.
 It also strives to make clear its assumptions and judgments, to provide evidence and argument for those judgments where possible, and to subject those judgments to good criticism from stakeholders.

 A neutral point of view, like that found on Wikipedia, or in the written values (neutrality, imagination, expertise) of the World Future Society, is a good starting point in learning about the world.
 But you’d better not end up there with your foresight work.
 If you do, you’ll miss developing your own unique strategic viewpoint and specific recommendations for change.
 Good foresight always goes beyond a survey of the landscape to recommend continuation or change in someone’s strategy, plans, and actions.